-I packed up everything, slung my pack over my shoulder, and headed out for breakfast.
-“Up for Breakfast” had been recommended several times, and ever the breakfast fan, or just most any food fan, I eagerly set out to find this little recommended eatery.
-Moving quickly down the sidewalk, in the crisp early morning air, I spotted a couple at the bus stop.
+I packed everything, slung my pack over my shoulder, and headed for breakfast.
+“Up for Breakfast” had been recommended several times, and I eagerly searched this little recommended eatery, even the breakfast fan or almost any food fan.
+Moving quickly down the sidewalk in the crisp early morning air, I spotted a couple at the bus stop.
 Thru-hikers can spot thru-hikers immediately.
 We have that slightly worn, tattered appearance.
-They were both Japanese and lived in New Zealand (Bear & Kiwi).
-They spotted my pack and grinned up at me, huddled around their coffee cups as I approached.
-They had done a flip flop hike, and finished up in Manchester Center.
+They were Japanese and lived in New Zealand (Bear & Kiwi).
+They spotted my pack and grinned at me, huddled around their coffee cups as I approached.
+They had done a flip-flop hike and finished up in Manchester Center.
 They were now headed to NJ before heading home.
-We chatted for just a few minutes before my stomach growled angrily.
+We chatted for just a few minutes before my stomach growled.
 We wished each other luck in our travels, and I turned quickly to gain speed and generate some heat.
 It was definitely a chilly morning.

-Breakfast was good and I had fun chatting with the waitresses, but “Flapjacks” in Lincoln, NH still has the number one spot, hands down.
-I do believe it is the best breakfast spot I’ve had on any of the long distance trails.
+Breakfast was good, and I had fun chatting with the waitresses, but “Flapjacks” in Lincoln, NH, still has the number one spot, hands down.
+It is the best breakfast spot I’ve eaten on a long-distance trail.

-After breakfast, I walked down the sidewalk for just a few minutes, with my thumb out.
+After breakfast, I walked down the sidewalk for a few minutes with my thumb out.
 I watched a truck approach me, pass, and do a sharp U-turn.
-I man pulled up, rolled down his window, and introduced himself as “251 Big Dog.”
+A man pulled up, rolled down his window, and introduced himself as “251 Big Dog.”
 I thought he was giving me his CB handle, but it was his trail name.
 He was a really nice man, retired with his family in Manchester, and seemed excited to give me a ride back to the trailhead.
 Upon arrival at the trail, he came around the truck to shake my hand and wish me well.
-It was like being back down south, to experience such cordial manners.
+It was like being back down south to experience such cordial manners.

-I passed several section hikers that asked me the weather for the next few days.
-I just said “Take what is occurring and assume the forecast is the opposite.”
-This answer did not seem to be a well received response, which was surprising since it was sleeting on us, but I’m sure vagueness is not welcome when you only have a few days to take advantage of hiking.
+Several section hikers asked me about the weather for the next few days.
+I said, “Take what is occurring and assume the forecast is the opposite.”
+This answer did not seem to be a well-received response, which was surprising since it was sleeting on us, but I’m sure vagueness is not welcome when you only have a few days to take advantage of hiking.

 I was surprised at the number of hikers I met with dogs.
-I am a dog owner and lover, and I will get yelled at I’m sure, but I love to meet them on the trails, and don’t mind them off leash if the owner can control them and they are friendly.
-Most of the dogs were on leashes, and in several instances that was probably a good thing.
+I am a dog owner and lover, and I will get yelled at, I’m sure, but I love to meet them on the trails and don’t mind them off-leash if the owner can control them and they are friendly.
+Most of the dogs were on leashes, and in several instances, that was probably a good thing.
 Most appeared to have their owners out for a walk.
-One large mixed breed was growling and showing off his canines as he lunged towards me.
+One large mixed breed was growling and showing off his canines as he lunged toward me.
 The owner told me to “Walk on by.
 He is friendly.”
 I said that I was not until Mr. Happy quit smiling at me.
-The owner became irritated and circled around me through the woods huffing and puffing as fluffy continued to lunge and bark.
+The owner became irritated and circled me through the woods, huffing and puffing as fluffy continued to lunge and bark.
 Some dog owners really should not be dog owners.

-About an hour later I met another pack of singing Viezlas.
-They all three had on their packs, and coming towards me on the dirt road looked like a pack of spindly legged goats.
-When their owners stopped to chat they became restless and began whining and singing to keep moving.
-They were all really sweet, and very vocal.
-They were clearly enjoying their journey with their pack.
+About an hour later, I met another pack of singing Viezlas.
+They all three had on their packs and looked like a pack of spindly-legged goats coming towards me on the dirt road.
+When their owners stopped to chat, they became restless and began whining and singing to keep moving.
+They were all lovely and very vocal.
+They were enjoying their journey with their pack.

 The climb up Stratton from north to south was a nice moderate climb.
-There was a fire tower at the top so there were good views.
-There was also a very small cabin where two maintainers supposedly lived.
-They must have had a very close relationship because that was a very tiny cabin.
+There was a fire tower at the top, so there were good views.
+There was also a tiny cabin where two maintainers supposedly lived.
+They must have had a very close relationship because it was a tiny cabin.
 I was not up top long.
 It was cold and misty, and I needed to keep moving to stay warm.
 I stopped and bundled up when I reached Stratton pond.
-I was stopping for lunch, and wanted to stay warm while I ate.
-Now that I was in shape, and had lost another 20 pounds, it was much harder to warm up without practically jogging, and this was dangerous in the thick trail leaves.
+I was stopping for lunch and wanted to stay warm while I ate.
+Now that I was in shape and had lost another 20 pounds, it was much harder to warm up without practically jogging, which was dangerous in the thick trail leaves.
 The pond was gorgeous.
-Fall colors were really starting to come out, and the pond was reflecting the vibrant leaves.
+Fall colors were starting to emerge, and the pond reflected the vibrant leaves.

-Drifter was on the other side of the creek, and there is always a certain sense of comfort when another hiker is nearby.
-I avoided groups, roads, and shady folks, but my intuition and Spidey sense had not let me down yet, and in the time I had chatted with Drifter, I had determined he was another backpacker that loved being outdoors, and was a generally good guy.
+Drifter was on the other side of the creek, and there was always a certain sense of comfort when another hiker is nearby.
+I avoided groups, roads, and shady folks.
+Still, my intuition and Spidey sense had not yet let me down yet, and when I chatted with Drifter, I determined he was another backpacker who loved being outdoors and was generally good.
 I would sleep well next to the rushing water.